 ' Call into the Event class and raise the test events.

 Public Event TestEvent()

-' ...
+' Raise the Test event.' ...
 This needs to be part of the class with the Event.

 Test Message 2 Being Printed...